 2. Actions – Performing tasks

-An action is what the program then does based on the trigger.
+An action is what the program subsequently does based on the trigger.
 For example:

-The platform instructs the CRM system (a customer relationship management system) to create a new customer.
+The platform instructs the CRM system (a customer management system) to create a new customer.

-It sends data along with it, such as the name and email address.
-In response, the CRM returns a customer number.
+In doing so, it sends data along, such as the name and email address.
+In response, the CRM sends back a customer number.

-Triggers and actions work together to allow data to flow smoothly between programs.
+Triggers and actions work together to allow data to travel smoothly between programs.

 Step 3.
 Mapping – Smart data linking